-Pearl Abyss sells EVE Online at a loss of one hundred five million
+Pearl Abyss sells EVE Online with losses of one hundred five million

-Pearl Abyss has sold CCP Games, the studio responsible for EVE Online, for about $120 million.
-The transaction was paid in cash and with EVE Tokens, a digital asset of the game.
+Pearl Abyss has sold CCP Games, the studio behind EVE Online, for approximately $120 million.
+The transaction was paid in cash and with EVE Tokens, a digital asset from the game.
 This figure contrasts with the $225 million the South Korean company paid in 2018, representing a loss of nearly 47% of the original investment.

-EVE Online spaceship fades into digital flames, while EVE Token coins fall on a chart showing a $105 million loss.
+EVE Online spaceship fades into digital flames, while EVE Token coins fall over a loss chart of $105 million.

 EVE Tokens as a payment method in the transaction 💰